Your period products have to come wrapped in something when you buy them. For our non-applicator tampons, we use plastic. Here’s why.

 - Paper is easily contaminated or ripped.
 To use paper in our case, it would have to be laminated to seal the tampon.
 How recyclable paper-laminate materials are is yet to be determined.
 Similar to takeaway coffee cups, the paper is just part of a wrapper combined with plastic or glue to seal the wrapper closed.

 Safety and sustainability are our priorities.
 We’re big fans of using natural, renewable materials and use sustainable alternatives to plastic wherever possible!
-We use plant-starch biofilms as the leak-proof backing on our pads which is home-compostable.
+We use plant-starch bio-based plastic as the leak-proof backing on our pads which is home-compostable.

 We’ll switch material when we’re confident